shuckc/pytexalarm/README.md

 ## Serial connection

-To interface a raspberry Pi to the alarm pannel requires only a couple of resistors, plus a 12-15V DC to 5V DC power adapter.
+To interface a raspberry Pi to the alarm panel requires only a couple of resistors, plus a 12-15V DC to 5V DC power adapter.
 In the [hardware](hardware/) directory you can see how to connect it to the Texecom main board.
 It it not necessary to buy any IP-communicator or Com300 board to do this.

 ### Protocol